webdevelopers-eu/javascript-dna/README.md

 Sometimes selected scripts need to share the variables.
 Polluting global `window` scope with variables is not the best solution.

 With DNA you can use the experimental named contexts.
-Scripts sharing the same name of context will have `this` set to their own shared Object.
+Scripts sharing the same name of the context will have `this` set to their own shared Object.

 ```javascript
 dna({